bitspittle/limp/README.md

 }
 ```

-With this placeholder in place, users can express they want a range but don't care about its maximum value.
+With this placeholder in place, users can express they want a range with an upper bound as high as possible.
 Using
 `..
 5 _` becomes a shorthand syntax allowing you to avoid writing something hacky like `..
-5 99999` (or
+5 99999` or something
-`..
-5 $MAX_INT_VALUE` if you end up defining such a value yourself in your own Limp environment).
+more verbose like `..
+5 (size $some-list)`.

 ### Evaluator

-An evaluator is a class which is responsible for taking a code statement and an accompanying environment and processing
+An evaluator is a class which is responsible for taking a code statement and an accompanying environment, and
-the two together to produce a result.
+then processing the two together to produce a result.

 Most of the time you can just instance an evaluator anywhere you have an environment and fire its `evaluate` method: